Contact Us

 Leah Gordon holds a joint PhD in history and education from the University of Pennsylvania.
 She has particular interests in the history of education, intellectual history, the relationship between social science and social policy, and ideas about race, class and inequality in modern America.
 Gordon's first book, "From Power to Prejudice: The Rise of Racial Individualism in Midcentury America" (Chicago: University of Chicago Press, 2015), received the 2016 Linda Eisenmann Prize from the History of Education Society.
 Gordon is currently working on "Imagining Opportunity: Education and Equality in Modern America" (under contract with the University of Chicago Press), a history of the idea that schooling can equalize the social and economic structure.
 She has received awards and fellowships from the Spencer Foundation, the National Academy of Education, the American Council of Learned Societies and Stanford University's Center for Comparative Studies in Race and Ethnicity.

 Danielle Igra's research areas include the Pedagogy of Teacher Education and the Teaching of English Language Arts.
-She currently teaches Fundamentals of Teaching, Pedagogy of English and Reflective Teaching.
+She currently teaches Introduction to Teaching and Learning, Pedagogy of English, Student Voice and Discourse.
+She advises students who are taking the Teacher Education pathway to secondary school licensure.
 Before coming to Brandeis, Igra worked at Stanford University, where she also earned a PhD in teacher education, an MA in English, and an MA in teaching.
 Igra taught high school English for nine years in public schools and has taught in graduate programs in secondary, elementary and early childhood education.
 As a teacher development and research consultant, she has worked in the fields of literacy, large scale assessment, higher education and Jewish education.

 Rachel Kramer Theodorou has been a classroom elementary and ESL teacher for more than 20 years in both public and private schools.
 Alongside her practical work, Rachel consults with Waltham Public Schools, MATSOL, EDCO and the Waltham Family School on matters ranging from instructional practices for teaching English Learners, to promoting ESL teacher leadership in professional development, and in methods for forging productive family relationships between school and home.